jeflem/ananke/doc/src/host-admins.md

    ```
    sudo mount /home/testhub_user
    ```
-6. Tell the containter admin to start its container by running
+6. Tell the container admin to start its container by running
    ```
    systemctl --user start container-ananke-base-hub.service
    ```